AdobeDocs/commerce-operations.en/help/configuration/cache/use-varnish-cache.md

 In fact, when you clean, flush, or refresh the Commerce cache, Varnish purges as well.

-After you have installed and configured Varnish to work with Magento, the following actions can result in a Varnish purge:
+After you have installed and configured Varnish to work with Commerce, the following actions can result in a Varnish purge:

 - Maintaining a [website](https://glossary.magento.com/website).